What to Book When It's Windy in West Palm Beach

 Windy-day inshore trips follow the same half-day format as standard bookings.
 Four to five hours on Lake Worth Lagoon is enough to cover productive spots and catch fish.
 Wind rarely stops lagoon fishing the way it stops offshore trips.

 If the wind is extreme (30+ mph), even inshore fishing can become uncomfortable.
-That’s a full cancellation scenario rather than a pivot.
-Most operators won’t run in those conditions regardless of trip type.
+That is a full cancellation scenario rather than a pivot.
+Most operators will not run in those conditions regardless of trip type.

 Comfort Notes